slimtoolkit/slim/README.md

 - `--http-crawl-max-page-count` - Max number of pages to visit for the HTTP probe crawler (default value: 1000)
 - `--http-crawl-concurrency` - Number of concurrent workers when crawling an HTTP target (default value: 10)
 - `--http-max-concurrent-crawlers` - Number of concurrent crawlers in the HTTP probe (default value: 1)
+- `http-probe-apispec` - Run HTTP probes for API spec where the value represents the target path where the spec is available (supports Swagger 2.x and OpenAPI 3.x) [can use this flag multiple times]
+- `http-probe-apispec-file` - Run HTTP probes for API spec from file (supports Swagger 2.x and OpenAPI 3.x) [can use this flag multiple times]
 - `--show-clogs` - Show container logs (from the container used to perform dynamic inspection)
 - `--show-blogs` - Show build logs (when the minified container is built)
 - `--copy-meta-artifacts` - Copy meta artifacts to the provided location